myselfscrum/kochessenz-recipes/content/english/post/002-01-09-mediterraner-spinat-mit-thunfisch-und-kartoffelgratin.md

 * 1 clove garlic, finely chopped
 * 50g streaky bacon, thinly sliced

 add a little salt, done.
-The tuna has been washed and dried for an hour at room temperature, now I fry it for 1 minute on each side at high heat and then put it in aluminum foil for 5 minutes in the still warm oven.
-S's fish roasts 5 minutes longer, too done for me.
+The tuna has been washed and dried for an hour at room temperature, now I grill it for 1 minute on each side at high heat and then put it in aluminum foil for 5 minutes in the still warm oven.

 Interesting combination.
 Each part on its own is very dominant, yet everything goes well together.
 The success with the gratin gives Robert's recipe right...